Pediatric Constipation Clinical Presentation

 Asking the family about specific symptoms of their child's constipation is also important.
 Inquiring about the onset and duration of symptoms, whether the passage of bowel movements appears to be painful, and whether any bleeding has been associated with defecation is important.

-Obtaining a history of fecal incontinence or soiling is also crucial, because many parents confuse fecal soiling (ie, encopresis) with poor hygiene or chronic or recurrent diarrhea.
+Asking about a history of fecal incontinence or soiling is also important as many parents confuse fecal soiling (ie, encopresis) with poor hygiene or chronic or recurrent diarrhea.

-Most cases of chronic childhood constipation are precipitated by painful bowel movements with resultant voluntary withholding of stool.[10]
-In young children, parents often confuse withholding of stool with pain or excessive straining.
+Most cases of chronic childhood constipation are precipitated by painful bowel movements with withholding of stool.
+[10] In very young children, withholding is reflexive and pain avoidant, whereas in older children the witholding may be more conscious but again is almost always a means of avoiding pain.
+In young children, parents often confuse withholding of stool with abdominal pain or excessive straining.
 In many cases of functional constipation, parents can identify a precipitating event.
 Common withholding behaviors are detailed in the image below.

 In young infants, functional constipation often develops at the time of a dietary transition (eg, from breast milk to formula, the addition of solid foods into the diet, from formula to whole milk).